-When we spotted a mailbox across another street, Quentin turned to me, raised his eyebrows and cackled, “It looks like we’ll have to risk our lives again.”
+When we spotted a mailbox across another street, Quentin raised his eyebrow and cackled, “It looks like we’ll have to risk our lives again.”
 Then he raced back into traffic.

 I wanted to tackle him and slap his face.

-When we entered the theater, Quentin informed me that he only agreed to join me so he could escape the oppressive summer heat.
+While chilling inside the Angelika, Quentin said he only agreed to a movie to escape the oppressive summer heat.
 After the film, he declared his dislike for children and said “Kids” was the filthiest movie he’d ever seen.